Digital-Media/hyp2ue_t2_SQL/README.md

 6. Change the tables `product` and `product_category` in a way that they meet 3NF.

 7. Look at the table `payment`.
 Three columns do not have speaking names.
+Add key columns with alter table to provide a column to store speaking names for the values.
-Think of a solution to store as many attributes and values for different payment variants as necessary.
+Additionally think of a solution to store as many attributes and values for different payment variants as necessary.
-Implement the variant discussed in UE1.
-The payment table should be linked to the table `user` in a proper way.
+Implement the variant discussed in UE1 as payment_v2.
+The payment_v2 table should be linked to the table `user` in a proper way.

 8. Rework the table `order` in a way that the columns for payment match one of the 3 variants of 7.

 9. Create a new table `user_visit` based on the columns of `user` and `visit` (CREATE TABLE ..
 AS SELECT + JOIN).
 Which problems will you face, if the tables `user` and `visit` would no longer exist?
 What happens, when user login.
 How do people change their password, emails, try to login or register?
 How is this stored in this case?
-What information can be queried from the new table (append only instead of updates) that has not been there, when the information was stored in `user` and updated later.
+What information can be queried from the new table (append only instead of updates), that has not been there, when the information was stored in `user` and updated later.